MisterPup/go-to-live-kata/README.md

 Guide
 =================================

-Launch inside the folder with the Vagrantfile
+Launch Vagrant inside the folder with the Vagrantfile

     vagrant up